Baravik/DecisionHelperApp/README.md

   - `CreateQuizActivity.java`: Interface for creating and editing quizzes.
   - `QuizActivity.java`: Displays and processes quiz questions.
   - `ScoresActivity.java`: Shows user performance metrics.
+  - `TakeQuizActivity.java`: Allows users to take quizzes by answering questions, calculate the score, and submit their responses.
+  - `SplashActivity.java`: Entry point of the app that checks for a stored user session and redirects to either `MainActivity` or `LoginActivity`.

 - **Adapters**:
   - `QuizAdapter.java`: Binds quiz data to RecyclerView items.